anil-ai2/devops-cloud/generic/readme.md

     `ssh -N  {red-server-username}@{red-server-ip}   -L {any-port-on-BLUESERVER}:{GREENSERVER-IP}:{PORT-ON-GREENSERVER}`
     + for eg: for the tunnel as shown in the diagram , run the following command on `BlueServer` `ssh -N ncodeitadm@192.168.0.2  -L 8080:192.168.0.3:80`
-    + Above command will as for the password of user `ncodeitadm` on `192.168.0.2` .
+    + Above command will ask for the password of user `ncodeitadm` on `192.168.0.2` .
 Enter the password and the cursor will be blinking without any output.
 Thats the ssh tunnel
     + keep this session running
-    + open a browser and access the url `http://loccalhost:{port-on-BLUESERVER-as-given-in-ssh-command}`
+    + open a browser window on `BlueServer` and access the url `http://loccalhost:{port-on-BLUESERVER-as-given-in-ssh-command}`

 * Multiple SSH tunnels can be opened to different servers from `BlueServer`